nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/ojo_application/flows/README.md

 ```

-This was run on EC2 and took about 11 days.
+This was run on EC2 and took about 27 hours.

 Installing faiss on the EC2 machine was hard, here is a log of what was done, although it's unclear which bit made it work: